All Episodes

 Yes.

-And for example, one group of violent criminals were set up with a battery pack and the wire connected to inside their brain.
+And for example, one group of violent criminals were set up with a battery pack and the wire connected inside their brain.

-They would press the little button on the box and suddenly they would feel fine.
+And whenever they felt an urge to lash out and commit either, they would press the little button on the box, and suddenly they would feel fine.

 And it overran.